-"The Democratic platform takes a gratuitous fling at the 'despotism of Communism.'
-It would have been the part of wisdom, not to speak of good taste, at least to be silent on this point, when the same platform complains that our American institutions are defeating the expressed will of the people, through the Supreme Court, at a moment when Communism in the Soviet Union has just proclaimed a Constitution, the most democratic in all history, which guarantees to every citizen a job at union wages, with full social insurance, paid vacations, and opportunity for education, leisure and culture.
-When America, the richest country in the world, gives its workers half of what Communism gives in the Soviet Union, it will be time to boast."
+"The Democratic platform takes a gratuitous fling at the 'despotism of communism.'
+It would have been the part of wisdom, not to speak of good taste, at least to be silent on this point, when the same platform complains that our American institutions are defeating the expressed will of the people, through the Supreme Court, at a moment when communism in the Soviet Union has just proclaimed a Constitution, the most democratic in all history, which guarantees to every citizen a job at union wages, with full social insurance, paid vacations, and opportunity for education, leisure and culture.
+When America, the richest country in the world, gives its workers half of what communism gives in the Soviet Union, it will be time to boast."

-Another example was the case where the big newspaper barrage was made against the Communist Party, that it, a revolutionary party, was but hiding its revolutionary face under a reformist programme.
-The Communists answered, of course: we are a revolutionary party, but we are not proposing revolution in this election; we are a revolutionary party, and about this there is nothing horrible or shameful, as the Hearst press likes to make it appear.
-By their attacks they are only dishonouring the American revolutionary traditions.
-Then the Communists proceeded to bring forward all of the revolutionary traditions of the founders of America, and proclaimed our Party as the American representative of these people.
+Another example was the case where the big newspaper barrage was made against the Communist Party that it, a revolutionary party, was but hiding its revolutionary face under a reformist program.
+The Communists answered: of course we are a revolutionary party, but we are not proposing revolution in this election.
+We are a revolutionary party and about this there is nothing horrible or shameful as the Hearst press likes to make it appear.
+By their attacks they are only dishonoring the American revolutionary traditions.
+Then the Communists proceeded to bring forward all of the revolutionary traditions of the founders of America and proclaimed our Party as the American representative of these people.

-The Communist Party has developed an energetic campaign against counter-revolutionary Trotskyism coming forward in the role of the agents of the most reactionary forces of the country, ready for any criminal and wrecking activity against the working class.
-In California, Minneapolis and other localities the Trotskyists allied themselves with the bosses against strikers.
-They are in alliance with the A.F.L. bureaucracy against the C.I.O.
-In the State of Minnesota, where the Farmer-Labour Party won a great victory, winning a majority in the State Legislature, the Steel Trust utilised the Trotskvists in an attempt to smash the results of this victory.
-Every Socialist, who supports the united front, is attacked by the Trotskyists.
-Penetrating into the Socialist Party, the Trotskyists began immediately their provocative work there, first and foremost trying to hamper the joint activities of the S.P. and C.P.
-Masking themselves behind the slogan: "Defeat your own imperialism first!" the Trotskyists won the S.P. to objective support of Trotsky's pact with Hitler and the Japanese militarists.
-While they openly spoke about the coming war between the U.S. and Japan, they preached the necessity to fight, by all means, against all tendencies to rapprochement between the U.S. and the bulwark of peace, the Soviet Union; they most bitterly assailed collaboration between the U.S. and the Soviet Union for the preservation of peace.
-In the solidarity campaign for Spain, the overwhelming sentiment of its membership favoured the entrance of the S.P. into the united front, but here, again, the Trotskyist wreckers showed their counter-revolutionary colours.
-Using the name of the S.P., they distributed leaflets at all meetings for the Spanish people, attacking the People's Front, calling for its dissolution, even issuing the slogans of open treason: "Turn the guns against the People's Front!"
-"The People's Front is betraying the Spanish revolution!"
-Although the Trotskyist reserves in the U.S.A. are insignificantly small, it would be the most serious mistake to under-estimate their capacity for bringing harm to the working class and the people of the U.S.A.
+The Communist Party has developed an energetic campaign against counterrevolutionary Trotskyism coming forward in the role of the agents of the most reactionary forces of the country ready for any criminal and wrecking activity against the working class.

+In California, Minneapolis and other localities the Trotskyites allied themselves with the bosses against strikers.
+They are in alliance with the A. F. of L. bureaucracy against the C.I.O.
+In the state of Minnesota, where the Farmer-Labor Party won a great victory, winning a majority in the State Legislature, the steel trust utilized the Trotskyites in an attempt to smash the results of this victory.
+Every Socialist who supports the united front is attacked by the Trotskyites.

+Penetrating into the Socialist Party, the Trotskyites began immediately their provocative work there, first and foremost, trying to hamper the joint activities of the S.P. and C.P.
+Masking themselves behind the slogan "defeat your own imperialism first," the Trotskyites won the S.P. to objective support of Trotsky's pact with Hitler and the Japanese militarists.
+While they openly spoke about the coming war between the U.S. and Japan, they preached the necessity to fight by all means against all tendencies to rapprochement between the U.S. and the bulwark of peace, the Soviet Union; they most bitterly assailed collaboration between the U.S. and the Soviet Union for the preservation of peace.

+In the solidarity campaign for Spain. the overwhelming sentiment of its membership favored the entrance of the S.P. into the united front, but here again the Trotskyite wreckers showed their counter-revolutionary colors.
+Using the name of the S.P., they distributed leaflets at all meetings for the Spanish people, attacking the People's Front, calling for its dissolution, even issuing the slogan of open treason-"Turn the guns against the People's Front," "The People's Front is betraying the Spanish revolution."
+Although the Trotskyite reserves in the U.S.A. are insignificantly small, it would be the most serious mistake to underestimate their capacity for bringing harm to the working class and the people of the U.S.A.